 - Physical exam (hydration, abdominal palpation, pain assessment)

-- Urinalysis if urinary involvement is a concern
+- Urinalysis if urinary involvement is possible

 10) How to prevent constipation long-term

-- Offer multiple water sources (quiet spots, wide bowls)
+- Offer multiple water sources

-10.2) Keep litter box access comfortable (especially for seniors)
+10.2) Keep litter box access comfortable

-- Low-entry boxes for arthritis or stiffness
+- Low-entry boxes for stiff or arthritic cats

-- Quiet, safe placement
+- Quiet, easy-to-reach placement

-- Cleanliness to reduce avoidance
+- Good cleanliness to reduce avoidance

-10.3) Reduce stress triggers and give your cat “safe zones”
+10.3) Reduce stress triggers

 10.4) Address pain and mobility early

-10.5) Track patterns (simple notes beat guessing)
+10.5) Track patterns

 A quick, reassuring takeaway